Department of Communication

 Cross-Listed: TCOM 4882.

-A study and application of the communication roles and skills associated with video directing.
-Emphasis on audience analysis.
+Study and application of the communication roles and skills associated with video directing.

 Prereq.: TCOM 3782 or MCOM 3782.